Unity-Technologies/Graphics/com.unity.render-pipelines.high-definition/Documentation~/Feature-Comparison.md

 | Hair                        | Not supported                                 | Yes                                                          |
 | Fabric                      | Not supported                                 | Yes                                                          |

+## LOD Management
+In the builtin render pipeline, LOD is managed from the QualitySettings.
+Each quality setting can define a LOD Bias and a Maximum LOD value.
+As such, they are global to this quality setting and cannot be changed per camera.
+In HDRP, things are different.
+As described [here](HDRP-Asset.md) and [here](Frame-Settings.md), HDRP introduces the notion of scalability settings.
+This allows user to change the LOD settings per camera by using either predetermined values contained in the HDRP asset of the current quality level or overridden values.

+This has two consequences:
+- Default LOD settings for a quality level are now stored in the HDRP asset instead of the Quality Settings.
+- Builtin APIs such as QualitySettings.lodBias or QualitySettings.maximumLODLevel are not supported anymore.
+Instead, users need to change them through the camera frame settings.
+Using them will have no effect at all.

 ## Render Pipeline Hooks

 | **Feature**                                                  | **Built-in Render Pipeline** | **High Definition Render Pipeline (HDRP)** |